History offers

 1940--Adolf Hitler orders the preparations to begin on the invasion of England, known as Operation Sea Lion.

-1945--The United States stages the first test of an atomic bomb (code-named “Trinity”), just before dawn (5:30 a.m.) in the New Mexico desert (at Alamogordo Air Base).
+1945--The United States stages the first test of an atomic bomb (code-named Trinity), just before dawn (5:30 a.m.) in the New Mexico desert (at Alamogordo Air Base).

-An atomic blast1951--The novel, "The Catcher in the Rye," by J.D.
+1951--The novel, "The Catcher in the Rye," by J.D.
 Salinger is published.

 1960--The Silver Beatles perform at the Grosvenor Ballroom, Liscard, Wallasey.